80-year-old accused of bank robbery has decades-old record

 He was released from prison in Florida last summer and has since been found to have violated his probation because he didn't disclose his whereabouts to authorities, according to the Florida Department of Corrections.

-Krebs, whose is jailed on a $50,000 bond, was booked on suspicion of armed robbery in the Tucson, Arizona, robbery.
+Krebs, who is jailed on a $50,000 bond, was booked on suspicion of armed robbery in the Tucson, Arizona, robbery.
 It's unclear whether Krebs has yet been assigned an attorney.

 Tucson police spokesman Officer Chris Hawkins said investigators are trying to determine the motive behind Friday's robbery.